What Is Altered ?

 • Insomnia can be difficult to diagnose.
 The Centers for Disease Control and Prevention (CDC) notes that doctors typically only diagnose insomnia by excluding other potential sleep disorders.

 • Sleep apnea is a disorder in which a person temporarily stops breathing while sleeping.
-This is a rather common cause of excessive daytime drowsiness.
+It is a relatively common cause of excessive daytime drowsiness.

 • There are two types of sleep apnea:

-• Obstructive sleep apnea (OSA): Obstructive sleep apnea occurs when the soft tissue behind the throat collapses, blocking the flow of air.
+• Obstructive Sleep Apnea (OSA) occurs when the soft tissue behind the throat collapses, blocking the flow of air.

-• Central Sleep Apnea (CSA): ASC occurs when the brain does not signal the respiratory muscles to breathe.
+• Central Sleep Apnea (CSA) occurs when the brain does not signal the respiratory muscles to breathe.

 • Some people suffer from mixed sleep apnea, which is a combination of OSA and CSA.